 Neurosurgical spine care at Advanced Neurosurgery Associates (ANA) focuses on all types of back, neck, spine, and spine-related disorders, from common spine problems to the most complex spinal disorders.
 Our surgical solutions address everything from spine diseases to conditions that cause recurring and often life-altering pain.

 Back pain is ranked second only to headaches as the most frequent cause of pain among Americans.
-Eighty percent of the population experiences a bout of back pain at some time in their lives.
+Up to 80 percent of the population experiences a bout of back pain at some time in their lives.

 Fortunately, the vast majority recover from spinal issues with no medical or surgical intervention.
 However, for others, back problems can interfere with everyday life.